novenera/fta-marketplace-tech/docs/saastransact.md

 - Get it now (Free)
 - Sell through Microsoft (aka Transactable, SaaS Transact)

+## Test Drive
+- Test drives give customers access to a **preconfigured environment** for a fixed number of hours.
+- This includes a hands-on, self-guided tour of your product’s key features and benefits being demonstrated in a real-world implementation scenario.
+- You can offer Test Drives across all listing, including Free Trial.

 ## Upgrade flow
 - Contact Me -> Trial = Re-publish offer
 - Contact Me -> Transact = Create new offer